Cao Yupeng: 2013/2014 season

 Cao reached the first quarter-final of his career at the 2013 Wuxi Classic, the opening ranking event of the 2013–14 season.
 He qualified by defeating Paul Davison 5–1 and then saw off Michael White 5–3, world number eight Barry Hawkins 5–4 and Ben Woollaston 5–3.
 He faced world number one, Neil Robertson and, although he led 4–3 and made five breaks above 50 in five separate frames during the match, he was edged out 5–4.
 This was the closest match Robertson had and he ultimately went on to win the title.
 Cao won the first title of his career in winning the gold medal in the men's singles at the Asian Indoor and Martial Arts Games by beating Ding Junhui 4–2 in the final.
 Cao qualified for four more ranking events during the season but lost in the first round in each one, coming closest to progressing at the International Championship when he came back from 5–2 down against Ding to level before losing the final frame.
 All 128 players on the snooker tour earned automatic entry into the first round of the Welsh Open with Cao seeing off David Grace 4–2, but then lost another deciding frame in the next round this time against world number five, Hawkins.
 Cao's world ranking went up 20 places during the season as finished it as the number 46.

 2014/2015 season

 He came close to reaching the quarter-finals of the Wuxi Classic for the second season in a row, after he defeated Mark King 5–1 and Ricky Walden 5–3, stating that he done some body building, jogging and gym work to try to improve his game.
 He lost 5–1 to Robin Hull in the last 16.
 He was knocked out in the first round of the UK Championship 6–4 by Lyu Haotian and beat Craig Steadman 4–2 at the Welsh Open.
-He won two frames to force a decider in the second round against Mark Allen which Cao lost.
+He won two frames to force a decider in the second round against Mark Allen, which Cao lost.
 Cao also qualified for the Indian Open and China Open, but was eliminated in the first round of both.
 He dropped 14 places in the world rankings to 60th, but inside the top 64 who remain on tour.

 2015/2016 season

 Cao qualified for the International Championship with a 6–2 win over Liam Highfield, but was beaten 6–2 by Tian Pengfei in the first round.
-He could only win a total of four matches all season to finish 72nd in the world rankings.
+He could only win a total of four matches all season, finishing 72nd in the world rankings.
 This meant that Cao had to enter Q School and he earned his place back on the tour at the first event with five match wins.